nir9/welcome/README.md

 # Welcome

-Useful information regarding my [YouTube channel](https://youtube.com/@nirlichtman)
+Information related to my [YouTube channel](https://youtube.com/@nirlichtman) and setup

 Here you can find the following

-- Many of the PoC projects I wrote in my videos (notice that they are only for fun and are NOT suitable for production)
+- Programs I wrote in my videos (notice that they are only for fun and are NOT suitable for production)
-- Information about my setup
+- Information about my setups
 - Suggested learning resources
 - Vim programming navigation tips
 - Common questions